hailelagi/hailelagi.com/content/writing/trees-for-fun-and-profit.md

 ![Danger](/crit.png)

-People want to ship _applications_ and iterate quickly on product-market-fit, while you explain what are futexes and why the seven mutexes are in a the deadlock, your competitors have shipped something usable.
+People want to ship _applications_ and iterate quickly on product-market-fit, while you explain what are futexes and why the seven mutexes are in a deadlock or wait -- is it livelock? your competitors have shipped something usable :)

 ## Shaping constraints